-Students are required to attend the first class meeting of courses for which they registered.
-Registered students not attending the first day of the semester may be dropped from the course(s) at the discretion of the instructor (only some departments follow this procedure, as it is optional.
-Please drop your course if you will not be attending).
+Registered students not attending the first day of the semester may be dropped from the course(s) at the discretion of the instructor.
+Please note: if a student no longer intends to remain in a course, it is the responsibility of that student to ensure the course is dropped.
 Students who are unable to attend the first class meeting due to circumstances beyond their control must notify the instructor of the course prior to the first class meeting.
 Students who add courses or late-register during the add/drop period will not be dropped for non-attendance by the instructor during this period.

 Students are expected to attend all of their scheduled classes to satisfy all academic objectives as outlined by the instructor.
 Instructors may establish specific attendance requirements.
 These attendance requirements must be published in the course syllabus and disseminated at the first class meeting.
 It is the student's responsibility to give the instructor notice prior to any anticipated absence, and within a reasonable amount of time after an unanticipated absence.
 The instructor has the right to deal with individual cases of non-attendance and to determine the effect of absences upon grades.